Skip to main content

 Members are responsible for getting to the sessions on time.
 We want all tennis lovers to participate and we welcome everyone.

 Not having a car or transport option to a venue should not be a barrier to participating.
 Many of our members share rides to the venues.
-If you need a ride (or can offer another member a ride), please post to the VTA Facebook group.
+If you need a ride (or can offer another member a ride), please share in the VTA WhatsApp Group – you will receive a link to join in your signup emails.

 What age ranges and skill levels play at Social Doubles?